Campaigning to reduce litter and improve water quality in Dorset

 Alternatives

 We know that sky lanterns are often released to celebrate joyful occasions such as weddings, or as a way to commemorate loved ones.
-We still want everyone to enjoy those special moments and we have created a list of other things you can consider when planning that special occasion.
+We still want everyone to enjoy those special moments and we have created a list of alternatives you could consider instead:

 • Kite Flying